nicojwn/flask-init/README.md

 # Flask-Init

 A Bash script to initialize a Flask project with customizable options, including virtual environment management, host and port settings, environment configuration, and additional page creation.
+It is designed for macOS.

 ## Table of Contents